fkie-cad/friTap/README.md

 $ ./friTap.py -m --pcap mycapture.pcap com.example.app
 ```

 Further ensure that the frida-server is running on the Android/iOS device.
 More examples on using friTap can be found in the [USAGE.md](./USAGE.md).
+A detailed introduction using friTap on Android is under [EXAMPLE.md(./EXAMPLE.md) as well.

 ## Supported SSL/TLS implementations and corresponding logging capabilities